w33tmaricich/reins-jvm/README.md

-# waldo
+# reins

-Waldo is a processor and executor that can be used to deploy mobile agents written in Clojure.
+Reins is a processor and executor that can be used to deploy mobile agents written in Clojure.
 Mobile agents, by definition, are a combination of computer software and data which is able to migrate from one computer to another autonomously and continue its execution on the destination computer.
-Waldo aims at making this type of software easy to write, while still providing the safty and security we come to expect in modern applications.
+Reins aims at making this type of software easy to write, while still providing the safty and security we come to expect in modern applications.

 The executor is a daemon that runs on a machine.
 It listens via many different data transfer protocols for incoming agents.
 If an agent is detected, it is ingested and allowed to run.
 It is a simple environment for applications to run within.